SkyCiv Documentation

 Name of Parameter Type of Parameter Parameter Access Description

-NodeId/Node/Point List Input List List of Node Ids/Nodes/Points for which the moment is to applied.
+NodeId/Node/Point List Input List List of Node Ids/Nodes/Points for which the moment is to be applied.

-Load Groups Input List The load group to which moment belongs.
+Load Groups Input List The load group to which the moment belongs.

 Moment Output List List of moment objects.

-3. SkyCivMemberMoment Component for creating member moments by specifying x,y,z magnitudes separately.
+3. SkyCivMemberMoment Component for creating member moments by specifying x,y, and z magnitudes separately.

 Inputs & Outputs